-I had someone contact me one day saying she wanted to create an ‘online presence’.
-She was an author and knew very well that she need to have one to be relevant.
-There are certain social platforms that work best for some niches than others.
-Which social media channels are best for generating business?
+I had someone contact me one day saying she wanted to create a better ‘online presence’.
+She was an author and knew very well that she need to have one to be relevant and grow her network online.
+There are indeed certain social platforms that work best for some niches rather than others.
+Which social media channels are best for generating your business?
 The short answer is all of them.
-But you do need to understand how the algorithm works for that specific channel.
-All Social Media channels work slightly differently so the best chances of success come from picking one channel and becoming an expert at using that one channel.
+But it’s really crucial to understand how the algorithm works for that specific channel.
+All Social Media channels work slightly differently so the best chances of success come from picking one channel in particular and becoming an expert at using it.

-However, you may have more luck with Instagram depending upon your niche.
+However, you may have more luck with LinkedIn depending upon your niche.